-Unlike hypertrophic scars (keloids) which result from an overproduction of collagen, pitted acne scars result from too little collagen, which causes the indented appearance of a pitted acne scar—hence the name—creating a small pit-like structure on the face.
+Unlike hypertrophic scars (keloids) which result from an overproduction of collagen, pitted acne scars result from the damage and inflammation of deep breakouts, which causes the indented appearance of a pitted acne scar—hence the name—creating a small pit-like structure on the face.

 According to Dr. Camp, pitted acne scars are often categorized based on their appearance, within three common types:

 - Boxcar scars: "Boxcar scars are broad and have sharp, well-defined edges.
 A good example is a chicken-pox scar."

 - Ice pick scars: "Ice pick scars are small, narrow, and deep.
 Because they are deep they tend to be difficult to treat."

 - Rolling scars: Rolling scars are similar to boxcar scars but have smooth, undulating edges that make the skin surface look uneven.
 They tend to be more shallow."